hoitek-go/govalidity/README.md

 With this package you can validate your request easy peasy!

 ## Features 🔥
-- Use validation easily in your model based on struct
+- Use Validation Easily In Your Model Based On Struct
-- Custom validation support
+- Custom Validation Support
 - Nested Validation Support
 - Router Queries Validation Support
 - Router Params Validation Support
-- i18n support for default error messages
+- i18n Support For Default Error Messages
-- i18n support for field names
+- i18n Support For Field Names
-- i18n globally support
+- i18n Globally Support
-- i18n per model support
+- i18n Per Model Support
-- Automatically parse body to struct when data is valid
+- Automatically Parse Body To Struct When Data is Valid
-- Simple usage
+- Simple Usage
-- 100% test coverage
+- 100% Test Coverage

 ## Installation
 Run the following comand in your project